mytja/harmonoid-music-bot/README.md

 ## 💜 Support

-You may join our [Discord](https://discord.com/invite/ZG7Pj9SREG) server to provide feedback, report bugs in the bot or just chill.
+You may open a issue, and we will be happy to assist.

 ## 🎵 Invite

-To use me in your server, use [this](https://discord.com/oauth2/authorize?client_id=802600265005137980&scope=bot&permissions=36932608) link to invite me.
+You have to self-deploy it - instructions down bellow.

 ## 🎹 Commands